Der kleine Vampir – Neue Abenteuer: Episodes

-Anna lent her friendshipbook to Anton so he will be the first human who'll write something in the book.
+Anna lent her friendship book to Anton so he will be the first human who'll write something in the book.
 The book ends up in hands of Geiermeier who now thinks Anton and his parents are vampires.
 Next morning, Geiermeier sneaks into the bedroom of Anton's parents and is about to stick them.
 Anton can prevent this by opening the curtains so he can prove he and his parents can stand the sunlight.
 Due to Anton's fascination of horror, Geiermeier concludes the book contains stories made up by Anton and overhands to book.
 Anton returns it to Anna.
-Due to the nightly escapades Anton's school results are decreasing.
-That's why his school teacher, Miss Schlauberger, wants a meeting with his parents.
+Due to the nightly escapades Anton's school results are decreasing, and his school teacher, Miss Schlauberger, wants a meeting with his parents.